Tveit Municipality: Name

 The municipality (originally the parish) is named after the old Tveit farm (Þveit) since the first Tveit Church was built there.
 The name is identical to the word þveit which means "a piece of cleared land cut from a forest".
 Historically, the spelling of the name has varied including Tved, Thvet, and Tveid.

+Churches

+The Church of Norway had one parish (sokn) within Tveit Municipality.
+At the time of the municipal dissolution, it was part of the Tveit prestegjeld and the Kristiansand domprosti (arch-deanery) in the Diocese of Agder.